Head Unit Purchasing FAQs

 Are all your car stereo frame kit bundles 'plug-and-play'?

-While we strive to provide the most common 'plug-and-play' wiring harnesses for each model we sell on the NZ market, we cannot guarantee 100% 'plug-and-play' fitment without prior checking.
+While we strive to provide the most common 'plug-and-play' wiring harnesses for each model we sell on the NZ market, we cannot guarantee 100% 'plug-and-play' compatibility or fitment without prior checking.

 Variations in wiring harnesses can occur between low-end and high-end configurations, and different factory headunits.